-In addition, Materion’s Performance Alloys & Composites (PAC) produce high performance alloys and clad alloys used in the connectors of some consumer products.
+In addition, Materion’s Performance Materials & Composites (PAC) produce high Performance Materials and clad alloys used in the connectors of some consumer products.
 These alloys provide the combination of modulus, hardness, and electrical conductivity necessary to meet the demanding requirements of connectors for battery chargers, USB ports, and ear plugs.

 The commercial market for wireless infrastructure is comprised of a number of applications: base stations for consumer wireless connectivity (cell phones, smart phones, wireless Internet), digital broadcast television towers, private radio networks (e.g., for police and fire departments) and radar.
 Modern cellular communication is made possible by base stations distributed over the country.
 Each station has a visible tower with antennae at the top and a base shack that houses racks of amplifiers responsible for generating the signal sent to the antennae.
 To reduce the large amount of waste heat emitted by the amplifiers, the shack must be air conditioned.